OWASP/owasp-mastg/techniques/android/MASTG-TECH-0037.md

 Symbolic execution is a very useful technique to have in your toolbox, especially while dealing with problems where you need to find a correct input for reaching a certain block of code.
 In this section, we will solve a simple Android crackme by using the [Angr](0x08a-Testing-Tools.md#angr) binary analysis framework as our symbolic execution engine.

-The target crackme is a simple [Android License Validator](0x08b-Reference-Apps.md#android-license-validator "Android License Validator") executable.
-As we will soon observe, the key validation logic in the crackme is implemented in native code.
-It is a common notion that analyzing compiled native code is tougher than analyzing an equivalent compiled Java code, and hence, critical business logic is often written in native.
-The current sample application may not represent a real world problem, but nevertheless it helps getting some basic notions about symbolic execution that you can use in a real situation.
-You can use the same techniques on Android apps that ship with obfuscated native libraries (in fact, obfuscated code is often put into native libraries specifically to make de-obfuscation more difficult).
+To demonstrate this technique we'll use a crackme called [Android License Validator](0x08b-Reference-Apps.md#android-license-validator "Android License Validator").
 The crackme consists of a single ELF executable file, which can be executed on any Android device by following the instructions below:

 ```bash
 $ adb push validate /data/local/tmp